 Non-interventionism.
 There’s nothing wrong with non-interventionism.
 It’s a highly benign concept, but nobody says that.
 If you don’t want to stick your nose into somebody else’s business and kill the natives, then you’re called an isolationist.
 “These are the good natives; those are the bad natives.”
 I can’t tell the difference, and I promise you, the morons in Washington can’t, either.
 Conflating the pejorative word isolationist with the benign non-interventionist typifies the intellectual dishonesty that’s accepted—and rarely challenged—today.

-Actually, what have I been talking about this whole speech?
+Actually, what have I been talking about?
 I’ve been talking about stupidity.
 So, why don’t we define the word stupidity?
 It’s usually taken to mean a low IQ.
 But that’s not a very helpful definition.
 It’s rather circular.

 More accurately, stupidity is the ability to see the immediate and direct consequences of an action, but an inability to see the indirect and delayed consequences.
 That’s a much more useful definition of stupidity.
 But I’ll give you an even better one.
 It’s an unwitting tendency toward self-destruction.
 And so, when I use the word stupidity in reference to the misuse of words and the conflation of concepts, it’s appropriate.
 These things are not trivial factors in the degradation of Western Civilization.

 And we’ve only scratched the surface of the problem in the last few minutes.